Linux Server Backup

 Cost of Backups

 Prices listed are based on the amount of disk space used on your server, minus any local backup directories on your server.
 The cost per gigabyte goes down as you increase the number of gigabytes purchased.
-Paying quarterly, semi-annually, or annually saves up to 15% and is reflected in the below pricing table.
-Customers with five or more backed-up servers save an additional 20% of what is listed.
+Paying quarterly, semi-annually, or annually saves up to 15% on the prices shown.
+Customers with five or more backed-up servers save an additional 20%.

 Up to 100 GB

 Up to 300 GB

 Up to 1 TB